Sartire/california-wildfire-analysis/Report/Final-Report.md

 ![Preview](figures/map-view.png)

 Through further analysis and visualization we noticed some measurement issues in the fire data.
 We found that large portions of the fire causes were categorized as miscellaneous, missing, or undefined.
+For 16 of the 24 years of data, either `Miscellaneous` or `Missing/Undefined` was the most common wildfire catalyst.
+Of the identifiable causes, `Equipment Use` and `Lighting` were the most common throughout the years.
 We also found unusually high concentrations at fire sizes of exactly one tenth of an acre and one acre, which we interpret as reporting bias.

 ![Preview](figures/fires-by-catalyst-2014.png)